 The Design Phase includes an intensive on-the-ground workshop that tailors the Graduation Approach to a client’s context.
 This includes in-depth market and program capacity assessments, site selection, participant profiling and a triangulated targeting methodology.
 A design report and detailed recommendations on an implementation strategy are provided at the end of this phase.

 The Planning Phase includes the development of tailored coordination mechanisms, training content and supervision plans for field staff.
 It also includes an intensive trial test of proposed interventions and the development of a monitoring and evaluation framework and accompanying technology systems and training components.
 Progress report templates and general oversight activities are provided.

 The Learning Phase enables you to leverage the impact and findings of the intervention contributing to an agenda for internal advocacy and broad-based support for scaling a Graduation Approach.
 This phase prioritizes building capacity both at a staff level and at the organizational level ensuring successful adoption and adaptation.

 Service Request Form

 The PROPEL Toolkit is a step-by-step guide on how to effectively plan, design, implement and evaluate a comprehensive Graduation programme that is context-specific and needs dependent.
-It serves as a vital resource for potential implementers — governments, non-governmental organizations (NGOs), microfinance institutions (MFIs) — and funders of Graduation programmes on how to harness the power of human enterprise and PROPEL the ultra-poor on an upward trajectory from poverty.
+It serves as a vital resource for potential implementers — governments, non-governmental organizations (NGOs), microfinance institutions (MFIs) — and funders of Graduation programmes on how to harness the power of human enterprise and PROPEL ultra-poor people on an upward trajectory from poverty.